vippsas/vipps-login-api/vipps-login-api.md

 1. The user scans the QR code and then confirms the login in the Vipps app.
 The user is then redirected to the preregistered `redirect_uri`.
 The redirect will contain the query parameter `code`: `{redirect_uri}?code={code}`.

 2. The client exchanges the `code` for login tokens by passing it to the `{token_endpoint}`.
 Perform a POST request, with `content_type=application/x-www-form-urlencoded`, and include the `code={code}` and `grant_type=urn:vipps:params:grant-type:qr-redirect` parameters in the body.
-This returns an ID token and an access token that can be used to fetch userinfo.
+    * This returns an ID token and an access token that can be used to fetch userinfo.
-The ID token is a JWS that must be validated, see [ID Token](#id-token).
+    * The ID token is a JWS that must be validated, see [ID Token](#id-token).
-The claim `qr_id` can be used by the client to identify the specific QR code that the user scanned.
+    * The claim `qr_id` can be used by the client to identify the specific QR code that the user scanned.
+    * Error responses as defined by the [CIBA standard](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html#rfc.section.11).

     Example request (the real payload will likely look different because of encoding):